zicongleoqu/movie-rating-project-fullstack-backend/README.md

 - Try this URL to see the list of movies: http://ec2-52-15-60-189.us-east-2.compute.amazonaws.com/api/v1/movies
 - Try this URL to get a specific movie: http://ec2-52-15-60-189.us-east-2.compute.amazonaws.com/api/v1/movies/tt3915174
 - Try this URL to get the average rating of a specific movie: http://ec2-52-15-60-189.us-east-2.compute.amazonaws.com/api/v1/movies/64863c77cdf6f1dcceef0faf/average

+# CI/CD pipeline with GitHub Actions

+Added pipeline to build the project with Maven when committing changes and merging.